 Of the two main classifications of crimes in Missouri and Kansas (misdemeanors and felonies), felonies are the more serious.
 A felony is any offense where the court may sentence an individual to state prison and/or grant probation.
-There are four main classifications of felony charges:
+There are five main classifications of felony charges:

 |Type of Felony||Maximum Penalty|